 Following a review of all secondary sources of information combined with the in-field assessment by a qualified biologist, it is confirmed that there are no significant species or habitats existing within the areas studied (Areas A, B and C).
 Areas A and C do however provide contributing fish habitat to the receiving watercourse, Twenty Mile Creek, which has records of Grass Pickerel within its watershed.
 Area B (thicket) is not significant, is small, isolated and should not be considered a part of the NHS.
 As a part of any future development plan it can be removed from the landscape (See Figure 5).
 Area A (Headwater Drainage Feature) should have the functions that it provides (drainage conveyance, contributing fish habitat to Twenty Mile Creek) maintained within future Secondary Plan considerations.
 The Area A feature can be considered for relocation so long as the ecological functions currently provided are maintained or enhanced within the plan.
 A 15m buffer on each side of the centre line of the feature should be provided (30m corridor) whether the feature is maintained in place or relocated (See Figure 5).
-Field studies were not completed for Area C however a 15m buffer on each side of the centre line of the feature has been provided for a 30m corridor (See Figure 5) until further study is completed as part of an EIS prior to any development approvals within the Secondary Plan area.
+Field studies were not completed for Area C however a 15m buffer on each side of the centre line of the centre line of the feature line of the feature line of the feature line of the species of a 30m corridor (See Figure 5) until further study is completed as part of an ElS prior to any development approvals within the Secondary Plan area.